Blandaren123/toysstore/README.md

 17. As a Buyer I can View Product individual details so That I can see the price, description of the product and product image
 18. As a Buyer I can See how much i have in my shopping bag so That i can see how much everything in total and what product i have put in
 19. As a User I can register for newsletter so That I can recieve news on products or campaigns
+20. As a Admin I can **add, edit and remove ** so That i can add new products, edit them or delete it

 # Databases